Basic-Nature/html_Parser_prototype/docs/index.md

 ---

+## 📝 Documentation Notes

-*This documentation is automatically generated and updated with each code change.
-Last updated: November 27, 2025*
+This documentation is automatically generated and updated with each code change.
+Last updated: November 27, 2025